isaacreji06/Ecommerce-Follow-Along/README.md

 ## Milestone 13
 - Backend: put route is added to update the data added in the card
 - Fontend: autofilling is done so as that when the page is loaded with the data filled except images

+## Milestone 14
+- Backend: Delete route is added to delete a card data
+- Frontend: delete button is added to the card and delete logic is added